How to Start Watercolor Painting for Beginners in 2025

 Material

 A great watercolor brush will hold a lot of water, so the best brushes are made from natural hair.
-However, these can be on the pricier side, so the best watercolor brush for beginners is generally one that is a mix of natural and synthetic bristles.
+However, these can be on the pricier side, so the best watercolor brushes for beginners are generally a mix of natural and synthetic bristles.
 Unless, of course, you want to invest right away in a professional-grade brush.
 Any artist will agree that good brushes will make watercolor painting for beginners a much easier and better experience!

 Watercolor Techniques for Beginners